ossf/osv-schema/schema.md

 - 2021-06-08 Added "purl" to the "package" field and some minor clarifications.
 - 2021-06-30 Fixed an incorrect/typoed specification for "affects" from an array of objects to an object.
-- 2021-08-05 Support multiple packages per entry by moving `packages`, `ecosystem_specific` and `database_specific` into `affected`.
+- 2021-08-17 Support multiple packages per entry by moving `packages`, `ecosystem_specific` and `database_specific` into `affected`.
 The `affected` field is intentionally named differently to the previous `affects` field to make migration easier.
+Also use "events" containing single versions to represent affected version ranges instead.

 ## Status - 2021-04-07